-My trip this year is to Nuremberg and Munich, where I lived and worked as a reporter on and off from the 1960s through the 1980s.
+The trip to Germany this year starts in Nuremberg, where I lived and worked as a reporter on and off from the 1960s through the 1980s.

 I traveled with Ed Metzler, a friend for four decades since we were colleagues at the European Stars and Stripes newspaper.